Program of Support

 Jess submits a claim for DSP.
 As part of her claim, she needs to go to a Job Capacity Assessment.
 The assessor uses 2 Impairment Tables to give Jess a combined impairment rating of 20 points.

 Jess now needs to show she’s participated in a POS in the 3 years before her claim.
-Jess tells the assessor about her time in the Community Development Program.
+Jess tells the assessor about her time in the CDP.

-The assessor accepts that Jess couldn’t improve her ability to work by staying in the program.
+The assessor accepts that Jess couldn’t further improve her ability to work by staying in the program.

 Jess meets the requirements.
 She can get DSP.